jamieyap/PNS/README.md

 After executing these commands on the console, you may be prompted with `Do you want to proceed? (y/N)` to install specific versions of R packages used by this repository that are unavailable on your machine.
 Responding `y` on the console initiates this process.

-The integration of the [`renv`](https://rstudio.github.io/renv/articles/renv.html) R package with this repository enables users to execute code using *the same collection and versions of R packages used by developers of this repository*, anticipating the release of newer versions of these packages which may present possible inter-package issues.
+The integration of the [`renv`](https://rstudio.github.io/renv/articles/renv.html) R package with this repository enables users to execute code using *the same collection and versions of R packages used by developers of this repository*, anticipating the release of newer versions of these packages which may present possible inter-package compatibility issues.

 4. Run the script [`create-user-specific-environ.R`](https://github.com/jamieyap/MARS/blob/master/scripts-shared/create-user-specific-environ.R).
 This will create an `.Renviron` file in your current working directory and the file will be opened in R Studio.
 Place contents of [paths.txt](https://github.com/jamieyap/MARS/blob/master/paths.txt) into this `.Renviron` file, replacing the string `...` in `paths.txt` with relevant file paths on your machine.